-In 2011, additional ISA funding was available for non-remote non-government boarding schools with more than 50 Indigenous boarding students from remote Indigenous communities receiving primary or secondary education at the school.
+From 2011, additional ISA funding was made available for non-remote non-government boarding schools with more than 50 Indigenous boarding students from remote Indigenous communities receiving primary or secondary education at the school.

-In 2011, non-government schools and systems received \$ 1 803 644 in additional ISA funding under this programme.
+In 2012, non-government schools and systems received \$1,955,402 in additional ISA funding under this programme.
 Funds are made available under Sections 67 (1A) and 69 (1A) of the Act.